TheRemote/Legendary-Java-Minecraft-Paper/README.md

 <pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -e Version=1.17.1 05jchambers/legendary-java-minecraft-paper:latest</pre>
 With a maximum memory limit in megabytes (optional, prevents crashes on platforms with limited memory, -e MaxMemory=2048):
 <pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -e MaxMemory=2048 05jchambers/legendary-java-minecraft-paper:latest</pre>
+Without using the screen application (useful if the container won't launch saying "Must be connected to a terminal.", will disable some logging features):
+<pre>docker run -it -v yourvolumename:/minecraft -e NoScreen=Y -p 25565:25565 05jchambers/legendary-java-minecraft-paper:latest</pre>

 <h2>Configuration / Accessing Server Files</h2>
 The server data is stored where Docker stores your volumes.
 This is typically a folder on the host OS that is shared and mounted with the container.<br>